rism-international/sistina/README.md

 Please make sure you restart rails console after saving the edited files so that changes take effect.

+# Make the Holdings

+Consult the inline documentation of sistina/makeHoldings.rb

 # Import to Muscat

 The import of the FCS-Data into muscat is done from muscats rails console.